You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 All those quote marks ("s) are pretty annoying, but the last record should show you why they are needed.

-Whatever database currently holds your data should have a tool to export the data to a CSV file.
+If your data is currently in a different RDMS, Whatever it is, it should have a tool to export the data to a CSV file.
 Certainly Paradox does.
 I can't tell you too much about this part of the exercise.
 You'll have to get the CSV export done by yourself!
 If you can't get directly to CSV, you may find that your other application lets you move a table to a spreadsheet.
 If you can get it from there into the Open Office Calc spreadsheet somehow, then you won't need the CSV file.
 That is all we are going to use it for.
 You may even be able to skip putting your data into the Open Office Calc spreadsheet, copying directly from your other spreadsheet.

 The tab character is sometimes used in place of a comma in export files.
-If that is all your application offers, it is worth a try; it would probably work.
+If that is all your application offers, it is worth a try; even thus, it would probably work.

 To import a CSV file into an ooCalc spreadsheet: